slinky-snek/portfolio/_posts/2023-07-25-balloon-boppers.md

 <h2>
 Shooting Mechanic
 </h2>
 Below are some Blueprint snippets from the projectile gameplay ability and the character Blueprint classes.
+I implemented the shooting mechanic using Unreal's Gameplay Ability System.
+This allowed for quick iteration of possible pickups and more complex interactions with other mechanics.
 <h3>
 Projectile Gameplay Ability
 </h3>